przemub/RadicaleIMAP/README.md

-# ⛔️ (Almost) DEPRECATED
+# ⛔️ DEPRECATED

-This feature has been integrated into Radicale as of version 3.4.1.
+RadicaleIMAP has been integrated into Radicale as of version 3.4.1.

-The PR to add AUTHENTICATE PLAIN has not, so use this with Radicale 3.4.0 if needed.
+This fork was created to support UTF-8 in IMAP authentication, and the commit for that was merged to Radicale 3.5.0.

+So this repo here is of use to you only if you need Radicale version 3.4.0 or less.
+It will conflict with Radicale 3.4.1.

 # Radicale IMAP